Handing Over the Project to Another Team

 Lack of Funds

 Once upon a time there was a business person with an idea for an app and some budget.
 They found an engineering team and started building the app happily.
-And in a year, the funds become depleted, while the app is not ready yet, so it cannot earn the company any income.
+In a year the funds become depleted, while the app is not ready yet, so it cannot earn the company any income.
 The project is put on hold while the owner desperately tries to find more money.

 In a few months they find an investor and get some extra funds for development.
 This overall unpleasant experience makes the business person more careful, so before restarting development they reconsider their approach to the project and to the team.
 They got a word of advice from their investor to consider other options before restarting development.